huit/devops-vetting/interrogation.markdown

 ## Architecture Questions

-1. Whiteboard Question --  Diagram a puppet configuration management architecture for the following environment:
+1. Whiteboard Question --  Diagram a configuration management architecture for the following environment:

    i.
    * 5,000 hosts
    * mix of ubuntu and RHEL
    * comination of physical hardware, VMs, and cloud infrastructure
    * support for development, test, staging, and production environments
-   * include marionette collective support for all nodes

    ii.
    * scale this architecture to serve 50,000 hosts